 My acne had become so severe to where I wouldn’t leave my apartment besides for work/school.
 I stopped going out and on the rare occasions that I did I would have to cake on a pound of makeup just to take the trash out bc of how bad my acne had become.

 Little did I know this was all due to mold.
-A few months after the acne had started, I was diagnosed with Melanoma skin cancer in October of 2014.
-At the time I was literally addicted to the tanning bed I was orange and thought I still wasn’t tan enough (I look back at pictures now and literally cringe lol!)
+A few months after the acne had started, I was diagnosed with basal cell carcinoma in October of 2014.
+At the time I was literally addicted to the tanning bed I was orange and thought I still wasn’t tan enough (I look back at pictures now and literally cringe lol).

-At the time I was in a very abusive relationship.
-I didn’t have many friends because I was still new to the DC area.
-My boyfriend at the time who promised he’d be there for me, ended up leaving me.
-Mind you I lived alone so I had to do everything on my own with stitches all in my stomach I couldn’t even turn without them hurting.
-I ended up ripping the stitches and had to have them re stitched.
+At the time I didn’t have many friends because I was still new to the DC area.
+My boyfriend at the time who promised he’d be there for me, was not there for me.
+I lived alone so I had to do everything with stitches in my stomach which resulted in me ripping the stitches from doing too much on my own.

-Then in 2016 while I was still living at this same moldy apartment, I developed Epstein Barr virus (which I now have permanently), mono, shingles, chronic sinus and upper respiratory infections.
+Then in 2016 while I was still living at this same moldy apartment, I developed Epstein Barr virus, mono, shingles, chronic sinus and upper respiratory infections.
 It felt like the health issues were never going to end.
 It was a domino effect and my life felt like it kept falling apart no matter how hard I tried to keep it together.
 Every single month it was a new health issue.

 Fast forward to October of 2016 my doctor had convinced me to get genetic testing done.
-At first I was against it and didn’t understand why (old Kelsey was VERY stubborn lol) but it was the best decision I ever made.
+At first I was against it and didn’t understand why but it was the best decision I ever made.
 My results came back that I carried 2 very serious mutations; CHEK2 and BARD1.
 I had my testing done through Myriad gene testing and the way the results were broken down were in category’s ranging from low risk to extremely high risk.
 I was at extremely high risk for both breast and colon cancer.
-My solar plexus hurts as I’m typing this.
 I couldn’t believe what I was reading when I read those results.